jackie-ni/SE181/README.md

 ## Creating Server
 Before you play you have to setup your server environment.

-1. Open up the file HtttpUtil.kt
+1. Open up the file HttpUtil.kt

 2. Both players change the Host variable to be the IP Address they want to host the game from.